LemmoNadeYT/HeroSickle/README.md

-how does this work?
-aaaaaaaa
+this reposty is 4 da mod herosickss